orionrobots/orionrobots.github.io/_posts/2006-02-17-who-would-have-thought-you-could-use-mould-in-a-robot.md

 ---
 created: 2006-02-17 06:37:17
 description: Who would have thought you could use mould in a robot?
-tags: [robot, beam robotics, robotics, hexapod, robot building]
+tags: [robot, beam robotics, robotics, hexapod, robots in the news]
 title: Who would have thought you could use mould in a robot?
 layout: post
 ---